David Hunter (actor)

 David Hunter is a British actor and singer best known for his work in musical theatre.
 He is originally from Warrington.
-Hunter played Doctor Pomatter in the Tony Award winning musical Waitress at The Adelphi Theatre, West End from 2019 to 2020.
-He trained at The Liverpool Institute for Performing Arts (LIPA).
+Hunter played Doctor Pomatter in the Tony Award-winning musical Waitress at the Adelphi Theatre, West End, from 2019 to 2020.
+He trained at the Liverpool Institute for Performing Arts (LIPA).

 Hunter is married to actor and business owner Tara Dixon, and together they have two children.

 Stage career

 In 2011, Hunter was part of the original cast of One Man, Two Guvnors at the Royal National Theatre, subsequently transferring to the Adelphi Theatre in the West End.

-In 2013, he went on to appear in the musical adaptation of The Hired Man at Colchester Mercury and Leicester Curve.
+In 2013, he went on to appear in the musical adaptation of The Hired Man at the Colchester Mercury and Leicester Curve.

 In May 2014, he took over the role of "Guy" in the West End production of Once, having previously understudied the role.

 In August 2016, he replaced Killian Donnelly in the role of Charlie Price in the West End production of Kinky Boots at the Adelphi Theatre.

-In 2019, he joined the original West End cast of Waitress, again at the Adelphi Theatre, in the role of Doctor Pomatter.
-He was then cast to reprise his role his role for the 2022-23 UK National Tour.
+In 2019, Hunter joined the original West End cast of Waitress, again at the Adelphi Theatre, in the role of Doctor Pomatter.
+He was then cast to reprise his role for the 2022-23 UK National Tour.

-Hunter starred as Henry in The Time Traveller’s Wife at the Apollo Theatre in 2022 - 2023, reprising the role he starred in at Storyhouse theatre in Chester in 2022.
+Hunter starred as Henry in The Time Traveller's Wife at the Apollo Theatre in 2022 - 2023, reprising the role he starred in at Storyhouse theatre in Chester in 2022.

+In 2025 Hunter joined the cast of the musical adaptation of 13 Going on 30 in the lead role of Matt.
+The show played at Manchester Opera House and was directed by Andy Fickman.
+Cast included Lucie Jones as Jenna and Grace Mouat as Lucy.
+After its UK premiere the musical moved to Toronto for a North American premiere.

+Hunter was part of the cast of the UK premiere of the musical Beetlejuice at the Prince Edward Theatre in London as Adam Maitland.
+Cast included David Fynn in the titular role, Hannah Nordberg as Lydia, Chelsea Halfpenny as Barbara Maitland, Aimie Atkinson as Delia Schlimmer and Alasdair Harvey as Charles Deetz.